hemantpande/Computer-science-notes/Operating systems notes.md

 18. Shortest remaining time first (SRTF) scheduling algorithm

-	a.
-SRTF is a pre-emptive type of scheduling algorithm.
+	- SRTF is a pre-emptive type of scheduling algorithm.
 This is the only difference between SJF and SRTF.

 	In SRTF the process which has shortest burst time is give highest priority.
 If the current executing process has higher remaining burst time, it will be pre-emptied and the one with highest priority will be executed.